 The Japanese team will have Maeda Chisaki (Murase Gumi Co., Ltd.) and Watanabe Airi (Tokai University) competing in the women's slalom, while the men's slalom will feature Kato Seigo, Koyama Yohei (Benefit One Ski Club), Yohei's younger brother Koyama Takayuki (Izumi Sangyo Co., Ltd. SC), who will be competing in his first World Cup, and Katayama Ryoma (Tokai University), who will be competing in his second World Cup after his first appearance in Selden

-Yohei Koyama placed 8th at the Madonna di Campiglio World Cup in December 2021.
-To break the bad streak of the past two seasons, where he failed to achieve any notable results, he'll need to produce results right from the start.
-The Levi course features a series of gentle slopes, which he struggles with, right from the start, and the deciding factor will be how close he can get to the leader there.
+Yohei Koyama placed 8th in the World Cup at Madonna di Campiglio in December 2021.
+He needs to break the bad streak of the past two seasons, in which he hasn't achieved any notable results, and get off to a good start.
+The Levy course has a series of gentle slopes right after the start, which he struggles with, so how close he can get to the leaders there will be the deciding factor.

-Meanwhile, Seigo Kato, who suffered this misfortune, also placed 23rd in the slalom after his first run in Wengen last year, starting 51st.
-Despite failing his second run, his slalom skills are still considerable.
-We hope he can turn the humiliation he suffered in Sölden into motivation and put in his best run yet.
+And Seigo Kato, who suffered misfortune this time, also placed 23rd in the slalom in his first run at Wengen last year, starting from 51st place.
+Although he made a mistake in his second run, he has considerable talent in slalom as well.
+We hope he will use the humiliation he suffered at Sölden as motivation to deliver a superb performance.

 Information